Saltford Environment Group

 The survey work carried out in 2015 and 2016 at SEG's request and described below was the first time a geophysics survey had been made of this field.
 The archaeological digs in 2018 and 2019 (reported on below) found a remarkable volume of Romano-British artefacts.

-Our search for a Roman building on the south side of Saltford
+Our search for a Roman building (or farm) on the south side of Saltford